It might not always be obvious, but data accompanies everything that we do in business. So relying data-driven marketing shouldn’t come as a surprise.

 What data does growth marketing use?

-Where every click gets measured, what data should you measure for business success?
+But where every click gets measured, what data should you measure for business success?

 Marketing data helps digital-first companies look behind the curtain and understand how visitors behave on the website, their interests, and where the pitfalls are.